 Often vegans that are part of families who are cultural omnivores feel isolated and alone.
 In many cases they are also called ‘selfish’, ‘rude’ and ‘unreasonable’.
 When one of our readers wrote in and shared her experience with her family was feeling this way towards her, it broke my heart and made me question why that is.

 Why is making your own food choices a selfish decision?
 Shouldn’t we all have the right to eat what we want and not feel hurt or ashamed by those decisions?
 Veganism in my eyes is a compassionate lifestyle, and people that follow this lifestyle probably don’t want to make others feel like they need special treatment.

 It’s too hard

-There is so much choice and substitutions as you transition to a plant based lifestyle, that really makes it easy to kick those cravings and habits out the door!
+There’s so much choice and substitutions as you transition to a plant-based lifestyle that makes it easy to kick those cravings and habits out the door!

 Lack of vitamins and minerals

-These beliefs have been planted in our heads by the meat, dairy and egg industries.
-We can get calcium, iron, magnesium, protein and omega 3 from plant sources, in many cases much better ones too!
-There is so much research and information out there about this today that we really need to stop buying into what the big agricultural business advertise to us.
-They spend an outrageous amount of money on advertising each year and are also subsidised by the government in many countries so that sometimes meat, dairy and eggs is actually cheaper then vegetables.
+There’s so much research and information out there about this today that we need to stop buying into what the big agricultural business advertise to us.
+These corporations spend an outrageous amount of money on advertising each year and are also subsidised by the government in many countries—so that sometimes meat, dairy and eggs are cheaper than vegetables.

 I only buy ‘humanely’ sourced meat that is from a local farmer, free range/organic and grass fed.